mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 # 5. What about frameworks and libraries?
 An excellent question is how does this native **typecasting** technique compare with [Flow][3] and [TypeScript][4]?
 We intend to publish a sequel that will answer this question.
 In **theory** both these transpiled languages **should** be able to provide static type checking and eliminate many dynamic type check calls.
 However, in **practice** the results may be surprising since the real-world overhead of `cast` methods can be actually quite low, and these languages introduce their own overhead.

 One thing to remember is don't go typcasting crazy.
-Use it where it makes sense, like processing external data and to process inputs of public methods.
+Use it where it makes sense, when processing external data and inputs of public methods.
 Private methods often don't benefit from typecasting since the the callers and data types will already be known.